secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 - Step 7: For EMEA or APAC: `7 - Change Data Value` - Delete this step.
 Those forms use a checkbox to gather consent, so the correct opt-in status will be applied upon submission and this step cannot be included in the flow.
 - Step 7: For AMER: `7 - Change Data Value` - No change.
 Keep this step.
 In AMER, the opt-in language is included on the form, so this step is required to complete the opt-in.
 - Turn on / Activate the triggered campaign in the `schedule` tab of the smart campaign
-- All Linkedin programs with your form prefix will now flow through this campaign
+- All LinkedIn programs with your form prefix will now flow through this campaign

 ### Step 5: Autoresponder email
 - The autoresponder is based on tokens and will not require any changes if you only have one asset.